hieuvp/learning-kubernetes/07-kubernetes-persistent-volumes/README.md

 the cluster may try to dynamically provision a volume specially for the PVC.

 - This provisioning is based on [Storage Classes](https://kubernetes.io/docs/concepts/storage/storage-classes/):
-    - The PVC must request a storage class.
+    - The PVC must request a `StorageClass`.
     - The administrator must have created and configured that class for dynamic provisioning to occur.